rafaelvindelamor/talk-kafka-let-it-flow/README.md

 SELECT * FROM product_counts EMIT CHANGES;
 ```

-Now could be an interesting point to run again `./topic-filling.sh` in a different terminal and see
-how PRODUCT_COUNT column changes.
+Now we can run again `./topic-filling.sh` in a different terminal and see how PRODUCT_COUNT column changes in real time.

 Some other useful queries: